srirambandi/ai/README.md

 AI library in python using numpy, with end-to-end reverse auto-differentiable Computational Graph.
 Implements general Deep Learning library components with the end API similar to that of Pytorch.

+### Goal

+Implement Transformers and finish deep learning models development in this week.

 ### About

 Begineers in Deep Learning will find this repo useful.
 The purpose of this library is to serve as an educational tool, a reference guide to better understand the inner workings of deep concepts of AI by implementing everything from scratch.
 I want to expose the functions of Deep Learning APIs as clearly as possible.
 I originally built this for myself to understand Deep Learning from first principles, whose importance is pointed by one of favourite AI researchers [Andrej Karpathy](https://twitter.com/karpathy), in [this](https://youtu.be/_au3yw46lcg?t=786) awesome interview.